robert-petersen/portfolio3/README.md

 # Robert Petersen's Portfolio Website v3

-A website to display information about myself, my professional skills, and my previous work.
+A website to display information about myself, my professional skills, and my previous work

 ## Contents